What Powers Do General Improvement Districts (“GIDs”) Have to “Fix , And From Time to Time Increase or Decrease Fees?”

 - Go to https://www.investopedia.com/terms/f/fee.asp.

-- In other words, the Recreation (“RFF”) and Beach (“BFF”) Facility Fees.
+- As in Recreation (“RFF”) and Beach (“BFF”) Facility Fees.

 - Policy 16.1.1.2.1 instructs that the “Recreation Fee is the annual Recreation Standby and Service Charge assessed by the District.”
-And Policy 16.1.1.2.2 instructs that the “Beach Fee is the annual Recreation Sta ndby and Service Charge assessed by the District on all identified real property that was within the District on June 1, 1968.”
+And Policy 16.1.1.2.2 instructs that the “Beach Fee is the annual Recreation Standby and Service Charge assessed by the District on all identified real property that was within the District on June 1, 1968.”

 - See page 484 of the packet of materials prepared by staff in anticipation of the Board’s May 25, 2023 meeting (“the 5/25/2023 Board packet“).